-We source a variety of high-quality raw materials, including coffee beans and coffee condiments, as well as pre-made food and beverage items, from selected suppliers.
+We source a variety of high-quality raw materials, including coffee beans, coffee condiments and tea leaves, as well as pre-made food and beverage items, from selected suppliers.
 We also purchase different machines, such as coffee machines and ice machines, packaging materials and other consumables in bulk from our suppliers.
 Due to our significant scale, we are able to procure high-quality products from our suppliers at favorable prices.
-We maintain good relationships with our suppliers, and as of the date of this prospectus, we have not experienced any material disputes and supply shortage with our suppliers.
+We maintain good relationships with our suppliers, and as of the date of this prospectus, we have not experienced any material disputes or supply shortages with our suppliers.